Baker: Residents can expect decision on extending statewide stay-at-home advisory, school closures in near future

 Baker added that he was “sure at some point” discussions on sports returning without fans would be held amongst state officials.

-The governor also expressed concern over Bay State hospitals seeing an increase in coronavirus patients who are in ‘very rough shape’ in recent days.
+The governor also expressed concern over Bay State hospitals seeing an increase in coronavirus patients who are in “very rough shape.”

 Click here for more coronavirus coverage.